fashiondesign

 After the fashion weeks, the Gucci Love Parade in Hollywood was yet another weird event, representing the many futile proclamations navigating the sea of marketing.

-Some designers want to ban leather; if not that they’ve always used synthetic materials to make their accessories (which is worse).
-Some others became a B-Corp but lost the beauty of their collections.
+Some designers (Stella McCarthney) want to ban leather; if not that they’ve always used synthetic materials to make their accessories – which is even worse.
+Some others (Chloé) became a B-Corp but lost the beauty of their collections.
 Others tell us to buy vintage instead of new clothes.
 Maybe those proposals have to do with a sustainable lifestyle, blindly giving the benefit of the doubt.
 But, leave good design aside.

 Marketing and the purpose of a fashion brand